Edmund Husserl: Professor of philosophy

 In 1933, the racial laws of the new National Socialist German Workers Party were enacted.
 On 6 April Husserl was banned from using the library at the University of Freiburg, or any other academic library; the following week, after a public outcry, he was reinstated.
 Yet his colleague Heidegger was elected Rector of the university on 21–22 April, and joined the Nazi Party.
 By contrast, in July Husserl resigned from the Deutsche Akademie.

-Later Husserl lectured at Prague in 1935 and Vienna in 1936, which resulted in a very differently styled work that, while innovative, is no less problematic: Die Krisis (Belgrade 1936).
+Later, Husserl lectured at Prague in 1935 and Vienna in 1936, which resulted in a very differently styled work that, while innovative, is no less problematic: Die Krisis (Belgrade 1936).
 Husserl describes here the cultural crisis gripping Europe, then approaches a philosophy of history, discussing Galileo, Descartes, several British philosophers, and Kant.
 The apolitical Husserl before had specifically avoided such historical discussions, pointedly preferring to go directly to an investigation of consciousness.
 Merleau-Ponty and others question whether Husserl here does not undercut his own position, in that Husserl had attacked in principle historicism, while specifically designing his phenomenology to be rigorous enough to transcend the limits of history.
 On the contrary, Husserl may be indicating here that historical traditions are merely features given to the pure ego's intuition, like any other.
-A longer section follows on the "lifeworld" [Lebenswelt], one not observed by the objective logic of science, but a world seen in our subjective experience.
+A longer section follows on the "lifeworld" [Lebenswelt], one not observed by the objective logic of science, but a world seen through subjective experience.
 Yet a problem arises similar to that dealing with 'history' above, a chicken-and-egg problem.
 Does the lifeworld contextualize and thus compromise the gaze of the pure ego, or does the phenomenological method nonetheless raise the ego up transcendent?
 These last writings presented the fruits of his professional life.
-Since his university retirement Husserl had "worked at a tremendous pace, producing several major works."
+Since his university retirement, Husserl had "worked at a tremendous pace, producing several major works."

-After suffering a fall the autumn of 1937, the philosopher became ill with pleurisy.
-Edmund Husserl died at Freiburg on 27 April 1938, having just turned 79.
-His wife Malvine survived him.
+After suffering a fall in the autumn of 1937, the philosopher became ill with pleurisy.
+Edmund Husserl died in Freiburg on 27 April 1938, having just turned 79.
+His wife, Malvine, survived him.
 Eugen Fink, his research assistant, delivered his eulogy.
 Gerhard Ritter was the only Freiburg faculty member to attend the funeral, as an anti-Nazi protest.